v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

-# Learning Path 4 - Lab 3 - Exercise 3 - Create a Ticketing System in SharePoint
+# Module 4 - Lab 3 - Exercise 3 - Create a Ticketing System in SharePoint

 As Adatum begins its transition to Microsoft 365 as their hosted cloud solution, they want to use this opportunity to reduce the amount of third-party software products they currently use.
 This will help them achieve their goal of reducing their overall IT expenses.
 The CTO has asked Holly Dickson, Adatum’s Enterprise Administrator, to design a solution that uses Microsoft 365 services to replace the third-party IT service request system that Adatum currently uses.